-Our Engineering courses in the Greenville, Spartanburg and Asheville region offer an unforgettable experience!
+Our Engineering programs in the Greenville, Spartanburg and Asheville region are huge on fun!
 Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!

-In addition to offering fun and memorable experiences, our Engineering courses in the Greenville, Spartanburg and Asheville region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering courses in the Greenville, Spartanburg and Asheville region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!